couchbase/kv_engine/docs/Collections.md

 The response packet for the unknown collection error includes the UID of the manifest the server used in determining the collection doesn't exist.
 The format of the returned value is a JSON document with the following format.
-The context field's value is the UID of the manifest in the same format as the JSON manifest (a hex number in a string with no leading 0x).
+The manifest_uid field's value is the UID of the manifest in the same format as the JSON manifest (a hex number in a string with no leading 0x).

 ```
 {
-  "error": {
-    "context": "1f"
+  "manifest_uid":"1f"
 }
-}
 ```

+Note that other fields within this JSON response value are allowed.

 ## 0xb9 - Set Collections Manifest